-Restrictions/Limitations: Re cuperative care/medical respite is an allowable Community Supports service if it is: 1. necessary to achieve or maintain medical stability and prevent hospital admission or re- admission, which may require behavioral health interventions, 2. not more than 90 days in continuous duration, and 3. does not include funding for building modification or building rehabilitation. mmunity Supports shall supplement and not supplant services received by the Medi-Cal beneficiary through ner State, local, or federally-funded programs, in accordance with the CalAIM STCs and federal and DHCS
+Recuperative care/medical respite is an allowable Community Supports service if it is:

+- 1. necessary to achieve or maintain medical stability and prevent hospital admission or re- admission, which may require behavioral health interventions, - 2. not more than 90 days in continuous duration, and - 3. does not include funding for building modification or building rehabilitation. - Community Supports shall supplement and not supplant services received by the Medi-Cal beneficiary through other State, local, or federally-funded programs, in accordance with the CalAIM STCs and federal and DHCS guidance.